Microsoft/azure-docs.cs-cz/articles/azure-functions/durable/durable-functions-external-events.md

 ---
-title: Zpracování externích událostí v Durable Functions – Azure
+title: Handling external events in Durable Functions - Azure
-description: Naučte se zpracovávat externí události v rozšíření Durable Functions pro Azure Functions.
-services: functions
-author: ggailey777
-manager: jeconnoc
-keywords: ''
-ms.service: azure-functions
-ms.topic: conceptual
-ms.date: 11/02/2019
-ms.author: azfuncdf
-ms.openlocfilehash: 1c2a2f08c31c427241bbd5e482906118a90ee178
-ms.sourcegitcommit: b2fb32ae73b12cf2d180e6e4ffffa13a31aa4c6f
+description: Learn how to handle external events in the Durable Functions extension for Azure Functions. ms.topic: conceptual ms.date: 11/02/2019 ms.author: azfuncdf ms.openlocfilehash: 7d7fcc725d78b24a93b09cb9c76cf7dc0231cac2 ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/05/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "73614835"
+ms.locfileid: "74232884"
 ---
-# <a name="handling-external-events-in-durable-functions-azure-functions"></a>Zpracování externích událostí v Durable Functions (Azure Functions)
+# <a name="handling-external-events-in-durable-functions-azure-functions"></a>Handling external events in Durable Functions (Azure Functions)

-Funkce nástroje Orchestrator mají možnost čekat a naslouchat externím událostem.
-Tato funkce [Durable Functions](durable-functions-overview.md) je často užitečná pro zpracování lidské interakce nebo jiných externích triggerů.
+Orchestrator functions have the ability to wait and listen for external events.
+This feature of [Durable Functions](durable-functions-overview.md) is often useful for handling human interaction or other external triggers.

 > [!NOTE]
-> Externí události jsou jednosměrné asynchronní operace.
-Nejsou vhodné pro situace, kdy klient odesílající událost potřebuje synchronní odpověď od funkce Orchestrator.
+> External events are one-way asynchronous operations.
+They are not suitable for situations where the client sending the event needs a synchronous response from the orchestrator function.

-## <a name="wait-for-events"></a>Počkat na události
+## <a name="wait-for-events"></a>Wait for events

-Metody `WaitForExternalEvent` (.NET) a `waitForExternalEvent` (JavaScript) [vazby triggeru Orchestration](durable-functions-bindings.md#orchestration-trigger) umožňují, aby funkce Orchestrator asynchronně čekala a naslouchala externí události.
-Naslouchající funkce Orchestrator deklaruje *název* události a *tvar dat* , která očekává k přijetí.
+The `WaitForExternalEvent` (.NET) and `waitForExternalEvent` (JavaScript) methods of the [orchestration trigger binding](durable-functions-bindings.md#orchestration-trigger) allows an orchestrator function to asynchronously wait and listen for an external event.
+The listening orchestrator function declares the *name* of the event and the *shape of the data* it expects to receive.

 ### <a name="c"></a>C#